Joshalexjacobs/aseprite-ascii-script/README.md

 }
 ```

-2. A `.text` file that contains the ASCII version of your sprite.
+2. A `.txt` file that contains the ASCII version of your sprite.
 Each letter displayed here corresponds with the above color key.

 ```
               AAAA